rahulpargi641/Mech-Hunter-s-Blade-Quest/README.md

     Singletons:
         - Centralized control is ensured through the implementation of Singleton patterns.
-        - Essential services such as PlayerService, EnemyService, PickupsService(Healing Orb), DamageOrbService, GameService, FoodService, GameUIService, LevelService, are designed as Singletons.
+        - Essential services such as PlayerService, EnemyService, PickupsService(Healing Orb), DamageOrbService(FireOrb), GameService, GameUIService, LevelService, are designed as Singletons.

     Observer Pattern:
         - Employed the observer pattern to decouple classes and facilitate event handling for events such as